NetApp/host/roles/mount/README.md

                                           #   VOLUME_STRIPE_COUNT will be replaced with the volume's RAID stripe count.
 eseries_mount_persistent_mount_options:   # Volume mount options (Default: _netdev)
 eseries_mount_root_directory:             # Volume mount path directory.
 (Default: /mnt/)
+eseries_mount_force_format:               # WARNING!
+Forces the file system to be applied regardless whether one exists.
+Note that this option is not idempotent and it is recommended to set using --extra-vars.

 Tips
 ----